How many EMDR sessions will I need?

 Yes— Our therapists offer a unique combination of EMDR blended with other cutting-edge treatment approaches, including somatic psychotherapy, parts work informed by IFS, NARM, interpersonal neurobiology, and attachment theory.

-Your story and concerns are unique, and you deserve treatment that fits your specific needs.
-While EMDR is a powerful treatment modality in and of itself, through our counselors continued studies and training, we have found that therapy is most effective when any treatment is integrated and supported by other holistic modalities.
+Your history and concerns are unique, and you deserve treatment that fits your specific needs.
+While EMDR is a powerful treatment modality in and of itself, through our counselors’ continued studies and training, we have found that therapy is most effective when any treatment is integrated and supported by other holistic modalities.